 Things are also fairly even when it comes to displaying size.
 At 336 x 336 pixels, you may suppose that the Versa 3 offers sharper visuals than the Versa 2, which manages 300 x 300 pixels.
 However, this works out at roughly 300 pixels per inch, while the Versa 2 offers around 316 PPI.
 This means you’ll be hard-pressed to find a significant difference in display quality between the two smartwatches, even if the slightly larger screen of the Versa 3 might seem more impressive.

 The Versa 2 currently offers more color options, at six compared to the Versa 3’s three.
-Both also offer a selection of woven bands that can be purchased separately and used instead of the basic band that comes in the box.
+Both also provide a selection of woven bands that can be purchased separately.

-Given the very small differences between the two smartwatches, this round can only be a tie.
+Given the minimal differences between the two smartwatches, this round can only be a tie.

 Fitness and health tracking features

 The Fitbit Versa 3 and Versa 2 are again evenly matched in terms of the health-tracking features.
-Both smartwatches can be used to track steps, distance, calories burned, and active minutes.
-They also offer 24/7 heart tracking, as well as sleep tracking and menstrual health tracking.
+Both smartwatches track steps, distance, calories burned, and active minutes.
+They also offer 24/7 heart tracking, as well as sleep tracking, and menstrual health tracking.

 Another departure is that the Versa 3 introduces the PurePulse 2.0 heart monitor.
 By collecting more data points and using machine learning, it should provide more accurate and more finely grained heart data than Versa 2.
-For anyone who wants to examine their work and heart rates more closely, this should be a plus.
+This should be a plus for anyone who wants to examine their work and heart rates more closely.